w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 This track can be used for treasury spending requests up to
 {{ polkadot: 100 DOT :polkadot }}{{ kusama:  8.25 KSM  :kusama }} per referendum.
 Each referendum
 requires a decision deposit of {{ polkadot: 1 DOT :polkadot }}{{ kusama:  0.033 KSM  :kusama }}.

-## Spending Period

-Awarded treasury referenda will all get funded at the end of the spending period that resets every
-{{ polkadot: <RPC network="polkadot" path="const.treasury.spendPeriod" defaultValue={345600} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="const.treasury.spendPeriod" defaultValue={86400} filter="blocksToDays"/> :kusama }}
-days.
-If awarded, treasury funds will be sent to your account when the spending period ends.